-The mission, goals, objectives, and actions steps of the North Dakota (ND) three-year Statewide Plan for Independent Living (SPIL) for 2021-2023 are defined in Section 1 of the SPIL.
+The mission, goals, objectives, and actions steps of the North Dakota (ND) three-year Statewide Plan for Independent Living (SPIL) for 2025-2027 are defined in Section 1 of the SPIL.
 The mission of the ND Independent Living (IL) Network, to include the Centers for Independent Living (CIL) and the SPIL is to lead IL Network (North Dakota Centers for Independent Living) by developing resources and advocating for full community participation of North Dakotans with disabilities.

-The ND Independent Living Network is made of four CILs as outlined in Section 3 - Existing Network, ND Statewide Independent Living Council (SILC) as outlined in Section 5 - SILC, and the Department of Human Services - Division of Vocational Rehabilitation (VR) as outlined in Section 4 - Designated State Entity (DSE).
+The ND Independent Living Network is made of four CILs as outlined in Section 3 - Existing Network, ND Statewide Independent Living Council (SILC) as outlined in Section 5 - SILC, and the Department of Health and Human Services - Division of Vocational Rehabilitation (VR) as outlined in Section 4 - Designated State Entity (DSE).
 The SPIL contains four goals to achieve progress toward our mission:

-- The Independent Living CIL Network operates effectively, is fully funded and has the capacity to expand. - The SILC and CILs will increase the understanding of the IL philosophy with those served supporting individuals with disabilities to assume greater direct control and responsibility for their services, goals, and lives. - The SILC, DSE, and CILs will collaborate with other disability organizations. - The SILC recruits and maintains an active cross-disability consumer-controlled membership.
+- The Independent Living CIL Network operates effectively, is fully funded and has the capacity to expand to improve service outcomes to North Dakotans with disabilities. - The SILC and CILs will increase the understanding of the IL philosophy with those served supporting individuals with disabilities to assume greater direct control and responsibility for their services, goals, and lives. - The SILC, DSE, and CILs will collaborate with other disability organizations. - The SILC recruits and maintains an active cross-disability consumer-controlled membership.